AnswerDotAI/fastllm/README.md

 ```

-    Forced: [ToolCall(id='toolu_01KXyFbVrdSG3JSNMwpveupZ', name='get_weather', arguments={'city': '<UNKNOWN>'}, server=False, extra={'caller': {'type': 'direct'}})]
+    Forced: [ToolCall(id='toolu_01PvVn1rxozZjW3FBwmVPHms', name='get_weather', arguments={'city': '<UNKNOWN>'}, server=False, extra={'caller': {'type': 'direct'}})]

     No tools: I'd be happy to help you check the weather!
 However, I need to know which city you'd like me to check the weather for.
-Could you please tell me the city name?
+Could you please tell me the name of the city?

 ## Thinking / Extended Reasoning